In-Progress-M-Russo/CarND-Object-Detection-Lab/README.md

 * Using different architectures and weigh the tradeoffs.
 * Applying an object detection pipeline to a video.

-The jupyter notebook contains exercises on all of the above.
+A [jupyter notebook](./CarND-Object-Detection-Lab.ipynb) contains exercises on all of the above.

 Furthermore, I have added a section decribing how to use the TensorFlow API to fine-tune and retrain the available models to identify specific classes from a new dataset, namely traffic lights' state.